spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-product-configuration-feature.md

 {% info_block infoBox %}

-You can control whether particular fields should be filtered out and not used for Product Configuration instance hash generation.
-You can do it via the `ProductConfigurationConfig::getConfigurationFieldsNotAllowedForEncoding()` config setting.
+You can control whether particular fields must be filtered out and not used for Product Configuration instance hash generation.
+You can do it through the `ProductConfigurationConfig::getConfigurationFieldsNotAllowedForEncoding()` config setting.

 {% endinfo_block %}